lolive/shinyshell-base/README.md

+This is the "base" package of ShinyShell.
+It contains basic functions to manage your other ShinyShell functions and packages.
 $ bd  :

 $ edit_function  :

+$ edit_readme PACKAGE :

 $ ef  : This function edits a ShinyShell function with your $EDITOR.
 This function accepts: (optionnaly) the package name, plus the function name.